 So is Disneyland Paris good at Christmas?
 Disneyland Paris is especially popular at Christmas because of the spirited feeling you feel at this time of year in such a magical place.
 So what is so special about DLP at this time of year?
 You most likely have so many questions.
 Let’s take a look at all Disneyland Paris offers during this special time of year.

 The Christmas theme and decorations are such a draw to Disneyland.
 Everywhere you go, the Christmas theme is not only present, but spectacular.
+Look out for the ‘snow’ as you walk through Main Street as it tumbles down to you with a merry tune!

 Can you see Santa at Disneyland Paris?